NVIDIA/modulus-launch/examples/cfd/stokes_mgn/README.md

 ## Model overview and architecture

-Our model is MeshGraphNet.
-The inputs to the model are:
+ The inputs of our MeshGraphNet model is:

 - mesh

-Output of the model are:
+Output of the MeshGraphNet model are:

 - velocity field pressure
 - pressure field